Local Impact

 Dogs registration law

-Effective management of stray dogs requires mandatory dog owner registration, which has not yet been enacted.
-Without it, distinguishing between stray and owned dogs remains impossible, making sterilization efforts inefficient.
+This measure is essential to solve the problem of stray dogs.
+Without it, distinguishing between stray and owned dogs would have remained impossible, making sterilization efforts inefficient.
 Furthermore, identifying owners is crucial for addressing abuse or abandonment.

 Breeding and importation of pure breed